Updated this week

 Instead I teach people how to create their own questions, create their own topics, so that there is an abundance, and endless supply of topics you can write about.

-For level one I have you writing about your life: what you are familiar with, so you can focus on the timing and the grammar.
+For level one of the CELBANPrep Writing course I have you writing about your life: what you are familiar with, so you can focus on the timing and the grammar.
 Then for level two you apply those skills to a medica context.
 Again, you create the topics.
 You choose the patient, the age, the gender, the symptoms and what happens/happened.
 Again, with your scope of imagination and experience, you the number of ideas and topics are endless!
 You have enough to keep you going for a lifetime.

 Why is this important?